Inhaltsverzeichnis

-The zero-waste lifestyle
+The zero-hat lifestyle

 What exactly is zero waste?

-Therefore, the “zero” in zero-waste should be understood as a kind of ideal state, as a goal that we want to work towards.
+Therefore, the “zero” in zero-waste should be understood as a kind of ideal state, as a goal we want to work towards.

 Why something has to change